Frederick Gutekunst: Career

 He worked as the official photographer of the Pennsylvania Railroad and in 1875 photographed structures and scenery which were printed as a collection of stereo views.

 Gutekunst became known as the "Dean of American Photography" and was recognized for his photographs of the Gettysburg battlefield.
 He created a ten-foot wide and 18 inch high panoramic photograph of the 1876 Centennial Exposition made from seven negatives.
 It was described as the largest photograph in the world at the time.
 His panoramic photograph won him medals from Austria, France and Italy as well as two gold-lined bronze vases from Japan.

 Gutekunst was as much artist as businessman and on a visit to Germany in 1878 he purchased the rights for the Phototype process.
 One year later upon visit to Philadelphia, J. H. Fitzgibbons, the editor of the St. Louis Practical Photographer, noted that Gutekunst was manufacturing thousands of prints every day.
 Eventually, this new factory needed to move out of Arch Street and up to 813 Girard Ave where a staff of forty under the supervision of the engraver, James P. Harbeson, kept up with demand for reproduction for publications, etc. Girard Ave was a perfect location for this endeavor since this part of Philadelphia was more industrial and less retail than Arch St.

 Some of the products of this venture were illustrations for books such as the Biographical Album of Prominent Pennsylvanians, Artistic Houses, and Artistic Country Seats published by D. Appleton & Co. of New York.
 Also, Gutekunst began to use what we would now call a panoramic camera which took a photo of one hundred and eighty degrees and from which the studio could produce a print thirty-six inches in length.

 In 1885, he was elected as a member to the American Philosophical Society.

 On the morning of January 26, 1886, a fire started at 715–719 Arch St. which burned down the five-story building at that address.
 Additionally, the fire spread across the street to the Gutekunst establishment and caused approximately $10,000 in damage.

 By 1893 Gutekunst had been in business almost forty years and an additional studio was needed for the growing enterprise.
 The new studio was established in an upscale part of Philadelphia at 1700 N. Broad St. with William Braucher as manager.
 The success early in his career meant that he could move his home out of Center City Philadelphia and own a home on Pulaski Avenue in Germantown in Philadelphia.
-A year before his death Gutekunst incorporated his business and some of the older employees became stockholders, but Mr. Braucher resigned at that time.
+A year before his death Gutekunst incorporated his business and some of the older employees became stockholders, but Braucher resigned at that time.
 Gutekunst had successfully run his photographic studio for sixty years.

 Frederick Gutekunst died April 27, 1917.
 Eight weeks earlier he fell down the steps of his N. Bouvier residence returning to his studio after lunch at home.
 This fall and Bright's disease seem to have caused his death.
 He was interred at Laurel Hill Cemetery in Philadelphia.